Computer Information Technology

 Fall, Wed 6:30–9, Sept 4–Dec 11, Professor Mikolajczak

 Spring, Wed 6:30–9, Jan 15–May 7, Professor Mikolajczak

 MT 34501 Understanding Computing Devices

 Ubiquitous in today’s society and able to run multiple applications simultaneously, computing devices -- smart phones, tablets, laptops, desktops, servers -- become ever more sophisticated with each new product release.
 The volume of data produced and consumed by these devices and their applications will continue to grow exponentially.
 This course introduces and explores the fundamental concepts that form the foundation of how these devices operate, in terms of running applications and managing the data that makes those applications useful: the appointments in your calendar app; your list of Facebook friends; the deposits and withdrawals in your online bank account.
 Students will write a paper and make a brief presentation on a topic of interest from those covered during the semester.

 Spring, Wed 6:30-9, Jan 15-May 7, Professor Brady

 Prerequisite: None, but familiarity with Windows and Macintosh operating systems a plus.

-This immersive education course covers the fundamentals of operating and maintaining the Windows OS and a variety of desktop productivity applications.
-Includes basic concepts: terminology, word processing, spreadsheet, presentation applications, portable document format, webpage browsing, Internet safety, network terminology and authoring tools.
-Students taught to utilize online discussion groups (via the Internet) for course work conducted outside of class.
+This immersive education course covers the fundamentals of operating the Windows and Macintosh OS and a variety of desktop productivity applications.
+Includes basic concepts: terminology, word processing, spreadsheet, presentation applications, portable document format, webpage browsing, Internet safety, network terminology, blogging and authoring tools.
+Students taught to utilize virtual world environments and blogs as well as online discussion groups (via the Internet) for course work conducted outside of class.
 No auditors.